The Many-Cooks Presentation:

 The Assignment: Write, produce and orchestrate the 30-minute final presentation for Hamilton’s bid for the 2010 Commonwealth Games.

 The Process: The first meeting to discuss the presentation took place in Hamilton, Ontario on September 23rd.
 The final presentation was in Montego Bay, Jamaica on November 13th.
 The weeks in between were an intense period of multi-faceted feedback and a few twenty-hour work days.
 In the final eight days before the presentation, more than 40 different people provided input, many on a daily, sometimes even hourly basis.
-The roster of speakers and list of priorities changed frequently to reflect the growing understanding of the voting delegates.
-Of course, each strategic revision required new language, new rehearsals and continuing adherence to a strict 30-minute time allowance.
+The roster of speakers and list of priorities changed frequently to reflect new information and insights into voters’ interests and motivations.
+Every new approach required new language, new rehearsals and continuing adherence to a strict 30-minute time allowance.

 The Innovations: We created a dual-podium approach and wrote the presentation as a series of dialogues between speakers.
 This allowed us to exchange speakers seamlessly and use counterpoint to highlight key information.
 We mirrored that approach with two video screens showing a combination of video and dynamic Flash Player graphics.